Antigone

 The Revolutionary and Forgiveness

-The revolutionary has no appetite for forgiveness, because he hates the gift which seems suspicious to him and the other with which he could have sealed the future.
+The revolutionary has no appetite for forgiveness, for he hates the gift that seems suspect to him and the other with whom he could have sealed the future.
+For the revolutionary, driven by envy, the only form of forgiveness that is proper to him involves the humiliation or death of his opponent in order to celebrate his victory.
+Continue reading

 The will alone or the will alone

-Antigone knows that man should not believe in his will alone.
-There too it is a question of power which swells with its pride.
-The will alone is perverted, it is corrupted, withered and proud.
-The will alone, or the will alone which often accompanies it, invests space as soon as a superior power, authority, is forgotten.
-All those who act in politics without referring to a superior force are mistaken.
-It is a lesson from Antigone, one of the laws forgotten by Creon that she restores and recalls.
+Antigone knows that man must not believe in his will alone.
+Here too, it is a question of power swelling with pride.
+Will alone becomes perverted, corrupted, withered, and prideful.
+Will alone, or the will alone that often accompanies it, takes over space as soon as a higher power, authority, is forgotten.
+All Continue reading

 Antigone, rebellious and intimate (7/7.
 Love)